When to visit the vet?

 If there is water in the lungs, it may be necessary to put the dog in a position that facilitates drainageDrainage refers to the removal of fluid from body cavities, Wounds, or inflamed areas, often using a tube or other device.
 It is used to prevent infection and promote healing. of water.
 In more severe cases, medical interventions such as intubation or the use of a ventilator may be required.

-Additional treatments may include administering medications to support circulation and treat infections that may result from inhaling contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
+Additional treatments may include administering medication to support circulation and treat infections that can arise from inhaling contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. water.

 Prognosis and follow-up care

-The prognosis for dogs who have suffered asphyxia from near drowning depends on several factors, including the duration of oxygen deprivation, the age and general health of the dog, and the speed with which treatment was started.
+The prognosis for dogs that have suffered asphyxia due to near-drowning depends on several factors, including the duration of oxygen deprivation, the dog’s age and general health, and how quickly treatment was started.

 Prevention

 The best preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. against near drowning in dogs is supervision when they are near water.
-It is important to ensure that the dog does not get near pools, lakes, or rivers unattended and that he can swim safely.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. against near-drowning in dogs is supervision whenever they are near water.
+It is important to ensure that your dog does not get near pools, lakes, or rivers unattended and that they are able to swim safely.

 For dogs that are not good swimmers, life jackets can provide additional safety.
 It is also helpful to organize swimming lessons under supervision and to train the dog in safe places in the water.

-Barriers around pools and water features, as well as training recall commands, can also help reduce the risk of accidents.
-Regular health checks can also help identify health problems that could increase the risk of drowning.
+Barriers around pools and water sources, as well as training recall commands, can also help reduce the risk of accidents.
+Regular health checks can further help identify health issues that might increase the risk of drowning.

 Outlook on current research

-In addition, the role of pro-inflammatory molecules in the body that are released after a near-drowning is being investigated.
-These molecules can lead to damage to lung tissue and further impair respiratoryRespiratory refers to breathing or the process of breathing.
+Additionally, the role of pro-inflammatory molecules released by the body after a near-drowning incident is being investigated.
+These molecules can lead to lung tissue damage and further impair respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. function.
-Researchers are working to develop therapies that can curb this inflammatory response to support recovery and minimize long-term damage.
+Researchers are working on developing therapies that can curb this inflammatory response to support recovery and minimize long-term damage.

-Another current area of research is the investigation of genetic factors that could influence a dog’s susceptibility to the negative effects of near drowning.
-It is believed that certain breeds or individuals may be at higher risk for serious complications due to their genetic makeup.
+Another current area of research is the study of geneticsGenetics is the science of genes, heredity, and the variation of organisms.
+It studies how genetic information is passed from generation to generation and how it influences the development, appearance, and behavior of living things. factors that could influence a dog’s susceptibility to the negative effects of near-drowning.
+It is believed that certain breeds or individuals may be at higher risk for severe complications due to their genetic makeup.
 These findings could help develop targeted preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies in the future.

 The development of new resuscitationResuscitation includes measures to revive animals after a cardiac arrest or severe respiratory depression.
 These may include chest compressions and artificial respiration. techniques and devices is also being explored.
-These aim to improve the efficiency of emergency care and increase the chances of survival for dogs who have nearly drowned.
-These include new methods for securing the airway and innovative ventilators specifically designed for the anatomyAnatomy is the scientific study of the structure of living things.
+These aim to improve the efficiency of emergency care and increase the survival chances of dogs that have nearly drowned.
+This includes new methods for securing the airways and innovative ventilators designed specifically for the anatomyAnatomy is the scientific study of the structure of living things.
 It deals with the construction and organization of organisms, including their systems, organs, and tissues. of dogs.

-The progressiveProgressive describes a condition or disease that worsens over time.
-This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage. development of diagnostic imagingDiagnostic imaging includes medical procedures that create images of the inside of the body to diagnose, monitor, or treat diseases and injuries.
-Examples include X-ray, ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI). techniques is another research focus.
-These technologies allow veterinarians to better visualize and assess damage to the lungs and other organs, leading to more accurate diagnoses and more individualized treatment plans.
+The ongoing development of diagnostic imagingDiagnostic imaging includes medical procedures that create images of the inside of the body to diagnose, monitor, or treat diseases and injuries.
+Examples include X-ray, ultrasound, computed tomography (CT), and magnetic resonance imaging (MRI). procedures is another research focus.
+These technologies allow veterinarians to better visualize and evaluate damage to the lungs and other organs, leading to more precise diagnoses and more individualized treatment plans.
 The use of ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. and magnetic resonance imaging (MRI)Magnetic resonance imaging is an imaging technique that uses strong magnetic fields and radio waves to create detailed images of the inside of the body.
 It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. is being intensively researched in this context.

-The study of the effects of near drowning on the cardiovascular system of dogs is also of interest.
-Scientists are investigating how the heart and blood vessels respond to the stressStress refers to the state of an organism reacting to external stimuli or demands.
-In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. of drowning and what long-term cardiovascular complications can occur.
-These studies could lead to new approaches in cardiac care after a near-drowning.
+Research into the effects of near-drowning on the cardiovascular system of dogs is also of interest.
+Scientists are investigating how the heart and blood vessels react to the stressStress refers to the state of an organism reacting to external stimuli or demands.
+In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. of drowning and what long-term cardiovascular complications may occur.
+These studies could lead to new approaches in cardiac care following a near-drowning incident.

 A promising area of research is the investigation of oxygen therapies.
 Researchers are testing various methods of oxygen delivery to optimize the body’s oxygen supply after a near-drowning.
 Hyperbaric oxygen therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions., in which the dog is treated in a chamber with increased ambient pressure, may be an effective way to support recovery.